 Adenium obesum

-Adenium obesum is a decorative succulent shrub.
-This desert plant has a thick twisted base with fleshy, glossy dark green leaves and showy flowers.
-It is great to use as houseplant and for bonsai.
-Adenium obesum is native to arid-tropical parts of Africa, where it grows in dry desert areas.
-Adenium obesum is commonly known as Desert rose or Impala Lily.
-Other internationally used common names for Adenium obesum are: Elephant's foot; Mock azalea; Rose du désert, Kudu, Sabi Star, Lis des Impalas, Baobab Chacal, Faux Baobab.
-Evanthia has Adenium obesum seeds available all year round.
-Average Adenium obesum seeds per kilo: 60.000."
+Adenium obesum is a decorative succulent.
+This desert plant has a thick, twisted base with fleshy, glossy dark green leaves and striking flowers.
+Adenium is very suitable as a houseplant and for bonsai.
+Adenium obesum originates from arid tropical regions of Africa, where it grows in dry desert areas.
+Adenium obesum is also known as Desert Rose or Impala Lily.
+Other internationally used names for Adenium obesum include: Desert Rose; Impala lily; Elephant's foot; Mock azalea; Rose du désert, Kudu, Sabi Star, Lis des Impalas, Baobab Chacal, Faux Baobab.
+Evanthia has Adenium obesum seeds available year-round.
+The Adenium range from Evanthia consists of:

 - Adenium obesum Basic Pink;